 In 2018, approximately 65.9 million adults reported past-month binge drinking and 29.9 million reported past-month illicit drug use or prescription drug misuse (Substance Abuse and Mental Health Services Administration, 2019).
 Negative consequences are well documented: 67,367 Americans died of a drug overdose death in 2018 (Hedegaard, et al. 2020); more than 88,000 deaths each year are attributable to excessive alcohol use (Centers for Disease Control and Prevention, 2020), and 19.9 million adults met criteria for DSM-IV defined substance use disorder (Substance Abuse and Mental Health Services Administration, 2019).

 Fundamental to expanding the implementation of services needed to address these serious concerns is accurate understanding of the populations with substance use problems for whom recovery may be most likely.
-However, research in this area is limited, with the majority of research estimating recovery from studies of lifetime compared to current symptoms (White, 2012) and a few studies that have attempted to estimate substance use recovery using internet-based samples (Kelly, et al., 2017; Laudet, 2013).
-The largest of the internet-based studies, estimated that approximately, 9.1% (22.35 million) of adults in the U.S. in 2017 had resolved a substance use problem (Kelly, et al., 2017).
+Although there is some research documenting characteristics of remission for certain substance use disorders (Lopez-Quintero, et al., 2011; Blanco, et al., 2013; White, 2012) recent research is limited. , The few recent studies have attempted to estimate substance use recovery using internet-based samples (Kelly, et al., 2017; Laudet, 2013).
+The largest of the internet-based studies, using a nationally-representative address-based probability sample, estimated that approximately, 9.1% (22.35 million) of adults in the U.S. in 2017 had resolved a substance use problem (Kelly, et al., 2017).
 Although these studies provide essential insights, they lack information about individuals with a substance use problem but not in recovery.
 To address this gap, we used nationally representative data from a large in-person survey on substance use in the U.S. to estimate prevalence and correlates of recovery.

 2. MATERIALS AND METHODS